 If the ribs still have the thin membrane covering the back of the rack, remove it.
 See how in the notes section below.

 Season both sides of the ribs with a generous amount of salt and pepper.
 If you are using a spice rub, add season the ribs with it now.
 Place the ribs, meat-side up, into a large roasting pan or rimmed baking sheet.
-(It may be necessary to cut the ribs in half in order for them to fit into the pan).
+(It may be necessary to cut the ribs in half for them to fit into the pan).

 Cover the pan or baking sheet tightly with aluminum foil, and then bake until the meat falls easily from the bones, 2 ½ to 3 ½ hours.
 We like to check the ribs after 2 hours to see how they are progressing.
 The ribs are done when the meat is cooked through and tender.

 While the ribs bake, make the barbecue sauce.
 Heat the olive oil in a saucepan over medium heat.